LowellObservatory/All-Sky/src/camera_ops/proto/README.md

 set_frame_type.py imports pyindilib which is a generic client initialization class.
 Greater use of this class will be expanded upon during future development.

+The files that were referenced below have been replaced with prototype code that is more focused on the purposes intended for this project.
 =================================================================================

 The current state of the prototype code as of 19 February 2019.